LivelyKernel/lively.next/README.md

 flat node dependencies (flatn) is a nodejs package organizer that supports flat file system structures for nodejs package dependencies.
 It is compatible with npm and provides an alternative for workflows where npm falls short.

 __TL;DR__
-flatn installs packages into one or multiple directories and tells nodejs how to resolve packages in there so normal `require(...)` statements still work.
+flatn installs packages into one or multiple directories and tells nodejs how to resolve packages in there so normal `require(...)` statements work.

 - makes developing multiple inter-dependent packages easy (no symlinking, junction-pointing)
 - more efficient package storage